MarkStrickland562/AngularEventPlanner/README.md

 ## **eHappenings Event Planner (Angular)**

-###### Created April 5th, 2019.
+###### Created April 5, 2019.
+Finalized April 12, 2019.

 ----------

 ## Description
 This project is a re-development of a C#-based team project from the Epicodus C# class called *eHappenings*.
 The C# code has been converted to javascript and Angular and the C# Model/View/Controller structure has been converted to the Angular Model/View/Component structure.
 Much of the styling has been kept from the C# project and credit for the styling goes to Clara Munro and Micaela Jawor.
+Credit for the format of this README largely goes to Shawn Lunsford.

 ## Known Bugs